input-output-hk/cip72-dapp-registration/README.md

 1. Grant script permission to run `chmod +x ./scripts/setup-new-wallet.sh`
 2. Setup new wallet. `NETWORK=(preview|preprod|mainnet) LOCAL_NODE=(true|false) yarn setup-new-wallet`
 (Choose appropriate values of the NETWORK and LOCAL_NODE variables)
-3. Request Test ADA at [https://docs.cardano.org/cardano-testnet/tools/faucet](https://docs.cardano.org/cardano-testnet/tools/faucet)
-to the generated address from the `payment.addr` file.
-NB transaction fee it's a variable amount, something around 190.000 lovelace
+3. Request Test ADA (preview or preprod) at [https://docs.cardano.org/cardano-testnet/tools/faucet](https://docs.cardano.org/cardano-testnet/tools/faucet) to the generated address from the `payment.addr` file.

 ## Step 2: Run the registration script

-1. Make sure your wallet has test ADA for transaction fee.
-(Using local node?
-Check the [Useful commands](#useful-commands) section below for a command to query the utxo).
+1. Make sure your wallet has test ADA for transaction fee (it's a variable amount, something around 190.000 lovelace).
 2. Install packages `yarn install`
 3. Copy `.env.example-blockfrost` or `.env.example-local-node` to the `.env` file and edit it appropriately `cp .env.example-<blockfrost|local-node> .env`
 4. Prepare your cip-72 off chain metadata link you created at the beginning ([Create Off-chain JSON with DApp data](#create-off-chain-json-with-dapp-data))
 5. Launch registration script and follow the instructions `yarn start`
 6. To monitor the status of your dApp registration, simply invoke the provided URL.
+At the end of successful script run there will be URL for your submitted tx provided for convenience.
 - Preview: https://live-preview.ui.dapp-store.lw.iog.io/dapp-validation-result/${txid}
 - Preprod: https://live-preprod.ui.dapp-store.lw.iog.io/dapp-validation-result/${txid}

-## Useful commands
+## Useful commands when using local node

 Ref.: [https://docs.cardano.org/development-guidelines/use-cli](https://docs.cardano.org/development-guidelines/use-cli)